-An example steady-state stator flux trajectory in stationary coordinates is shown in Fig. 2(c) over 90 degrees.
-The average amplitude of the stator flux trajectory is one, yet it is obvious from Fig. 2(c) that the instantaneous amplitude of the stator flux oscillates.
-The instantaneous angle of the stator flux vector also oscillates around its nominal value.
+An example steady-state stator flux trajectory in stationary coordinates is shown in Fig. 4(a) over 90 degrees.
+The average amplitude of the stator flux trajectory is one, yet it is obvious from Fig. 4(a) that the instantaneous amplitude of the stator flux oscillates, as shown in Fig. 4(b).
+The instantaneous angle of the stator flux vector also oscillates around its nominal value, see Fig. 4(c).
 This ripple is the result of variations in the instantaneous angular speed of the stator flux vector, which necessarily arise when applying voltage vectors of different and discrete magnitudes.
-The ripples on the magnitude and angle of the stator flux vector dictate the discrete frequency spectrum of the current harmonics.
+The ripples on the magnitude and angle of the stator flux vector, which repeats itself every 60 degrees and also exhibits a 30 degree symmetry, dictate the discrete frequency spectrum of the current harmonics.